Jeanne M. Maloney

-Jeanne Marie Maloney is an American diplomat and the United States Ambassador to Eswatini.
+Jeanne Marie Maloney is an American diplomat and she was United States Ambassador to Eswatini.

 Early life and education

-Maloney earned a Bachelor of Arts from the College of William and Mary and an Master of Business Administration from the University of Tulsa.
+Maloney earned a Bachelor of Arts from the College of William and Mary and a Master of Business Administration from the University of Tulsa.

 Career

 Maloney is a career member of the Senior Foreign Service, class of Minister-Counselor.
 She has served in various leadership positions at the State Department over the course of her career, including as Career Development Officer in the Bureau of Human Resources, Director of the Office of Terrorist Screening and Interdiction in the Bureau of Counterterrorism and Countering Violent Extremism, and Deputy Political-Military Counselor at the United States Embassy in Baghdad.
 Maloney was also the Director of the Office of Fraud Prevention Programs in the Bureau of Consular Affairs.
 Previously, she was the Director of the Office of Security Affairs in the State Department's Bureau of African Affairs.
 She previously served as the Foreign Policy Advisor to United States Army Africa in Vicenza, Italy.